william-a/git_introduction/README.md

 **Date Created :** 02/13/2020

-**Date Last Rev:** 02/20/2020
+**Date Last Rev:** 02/21/2020

 **TODO: Friday -**
-* Streamline the push/pull/status section (add fetch, etc..)
+* Streamline the push/pull/status section (add fetch, etc..) +++
-* Finish bringing it all together #1
+* Finish bringing it all together #1 - +++
-* Watch branch section
+* Watch branch section ++
-* (Watch merge section)
+* (Watch merge section) ++
-* (Start on bringing it all together #2)
+* (Start on bringing it all together #2) +

-The following notes were written for use on the Windows 10 Platform, using the Git Bash Shell under `git version 2.23.0.windows.1`
+The following notes were written for use on the Windows 10 Platform, using the Git Bash Shell under:

+ `git version 2.23.0.windows.1`

+## Git - Configuration
+Before using Git, it's important to first configure some personalized settings.
+A little time here can save a lot of frustration, not only for you, but also your collaborators.
+Some of the most important configurations are as follows:

+### git config --global [user<span></span>.name | user.email]

+Probably the most important global setting, `user.name` and `user.email` give information as to who gave a commit and how to contact them.
+To view the current git configuration, type the command -

+`git config --list`

+This will show a combination of global and local configurations for the current directory.
+Different directories may have different configurations, such as a different `remote.origin.url` for different repositories, commonly called repos.
+To configure the global `user.name` and `user.email`, type the command -

+`git config --global user.name ["NAME_GOES_HERE"]`

+`git config --global user.email [EMAIL_GOES_HERE]`

+### git config --global core.editor
+Commonly, you will need to use a text editor with Git.
+It is particularly necessary when writing larger bodies of text for version management, such as a commit's changelog.
+To configure the default editor that git uses, type the command -

+ `git config --global core.editor ["EDITOR_CODE -- wait"]`

+Whereby the editor code is the associated shortcode for the text editor of your choice.
+For a listing of popular text editor codes, visit [Associating text editors with Git](https://help.github.com/en/github/using-git/associating-text-editors-with-git).

+---

+***PICK BACK HERE UP CHANGING THE VOICE TO YOU-IMPERATIVE***

+---

-## Git Basics
+## Git - Basic Commands
 ### git init
 To initalize a directory as a git repository, type the command -